Job market paper

 Abstract

-Presentations: Princeton, FED St. Louis, St. Gallen, UPenn, Bonn, CEBRA, Singapore, Kiel-CEPR
+Presentations: Princeton, FED St. Louis, St. Gallen, UPenn, Bonn, CEBRA, Singapore, Kiel-CEPR, Chicago, Zurich, EEA

 The picture shows the time-varying impact response of real equity returns and short-term interest rates to a 5 p.p. inflation surprise, for a panel 18 OECD countries in 1870-2023